aerjay/algal-blooms/README.md

 *Ben is a junior developer with Aucerna*

 **James Xie, B. ASc.
 Engineering Chemistry**
-*James is an operations consultant at Stroud International, with experience in project management and process engineering design.
-James  has led remote sensing and astrobiology payloads as part of the University Rover Challenge and Canadian Satellite Design Challenge, and is currently the assistant project manager for the 2019-2020 SEDS Canada CAN-SBX Challenge.*
+*James is an operations consultant at Stroud International, with experience in project management and process design.
+James  has led remote sensing and astrobiology payloads as part of the University Rover Challenge and Canadian Satellite Design Challenge, and is currently the assistant project manager for the SEDS Canada CAN-SBX Challenge.*

 **Kal Radikov, B. ASc.
 Computer Engineering**
-*Kal is a junior developer with McDaniel & Associates Consultants Ltd. with experience in engineering and software design.
-Kal has worked on two hackathon projects including designing foldable oragami wheels to be used on a mars rover and an online Machine Learning diary to analyse trends in individuals.
+*Kal is a junior developer with McDaniel & Associates Consultants Ltd. with experience in software design.
+Kal has worked on two hackathon projects including foldable oragami wheels to be used on Mars rovers and an online machine learning diary to analyse trends in individuals.
 On the side, he is an avid painter working mainly with oil paints and 3D sculpture.*

 ## Vision
-Bloomer seeks to provide a service for alerting the public to aquatic events such as algae blooms which may pose a health risk.
-Government, research, and private agencies interested in algae bloom event forecasting may use a paid subscription to a region to access the predictive models.
-The prediction model will receive data from satellite images (NASA MODIS) and ground-based measurements.
+Bloomer is a web app that provides a service for alerting the public to aquatic events such as algae blooms which may pose a health risk.
+Government, research, and private agencies interested in algae bloom events may also subscribe to a region to access forecasting and predictive models which receive data from satellite images (NASA MODIS) and ground-based measurements.

 ```
 + Image of UI